 Deep peroneal nerve

-Tibial proximal (e.g. popliteal)
+Tibial proximal (e.g., popliteal)

 In proximal damage to the tibial nerve, the patient can no longer actively flex the foot and the toes, supinate the foot or spread the toes.
-Sensory disturbances are found dorsal on the lower leg and on the soles.
+Sensory disturbances are found dorsal on the lower leg and the soles.

-Tibialis behind internal malleolus
+Tibial behind the internal malleolus

 Tibial nerve damage behind the medial malleolus results in pareses of the spreading of the toes, often associated with symptoms of pain and dry soles of the feet.
 Sensory loss on the soles of the feet is also diagnosed.